 Health Care Colleges Council (HCCC)

-Proposals for a certificate, degree, or badge shall be first forwarded to the HCCC if the program involves the students in health care practices.*
+Proposals for a certificate or degree, shall be first forwarded to the HCCC if the program involves the students in health care practices.*

 * “Health care practices” within the meaning of this rule includes those health care practices that subject students to jurisdiction of the Board of Trustees-approved Health Care Colleges Code of Student Professional Conduct (‘HCC Code’), even if the practices are conducted as part of an undergraduate or graduate academic program (see also HCC Code 1.B, para.
 2) [SREC: 12/17/2013].